lucasbutzke/lucasbutzke/README.md

 <!--Here are some ideas to get you started:-->

-- 🔭 I am currently in the last year of my Masters, working with hardware and software for Electrical Impedance Tomography, developing an equipment for image reconstruction using PyEIT.
+- 🔭 I am currently in the last year of my Masters, working with hardware and software for Electrical Impedance Tomography (EIT), developing an equipment for image reconstruction using PyEIT.
 - 🌱 I’m currently learning real-time embedded firmware and DSP optimization.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on IoT projects, digital processing and acquisition hardware.
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with configuring external libraries 😅.
-- 💬 Ask me about ...
+- 💬 Ask me about EIT, asynchronous data transmission and DSP.
 - 📫 How to reach me: lucascbutzke@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Quantizing digital filters is not easy (╯°□°）╯︵ ┻━┻.

 <div>
   <a href="https://github.com/lucasbutzke">